 "Billy wasn't an outsider come to shoot the outlandish denizens-he was one.
 Perhaps that is why his pictures remind me of family pictures.
 He was a family member documenting the tribe." – Bibbe Hansen

 In 1966, Warhol began managing the music group The Velvet Underground and Name became close friends with the group, especially Lou Reed although he had met John Cale years earlier through La Monte Young.
-Name would go on to photograph some of their performances dubbed “Andy Warhol’s Exploding Plastic Inevitable” and contribute photography to the band’s first three albums and the front covers for White Light/White Heat (1968) and The Velvet Underground (1969).
+Name would photograph some of their performances dubbed “Andy Warhol’s Exploding Plastic Inevitable” and contribute photography to the band’s first three albums including the front covers for White Light/White Heat (1968) and The Velvet Underground (1969).
 Name is referenced in their 1969 song, “That’s The Story of My Life.”

 The Velvet Underground during one of their Exploding Plastic Inevitable performances, 1967.
-Photo © Billy Name Estate.
+Photo © Billy Name Estate

 "Billy's stark photos have an unwritten wonder to them-they are the outward manifestation of the subject’s thoughts at that moment-fleeting, sudden, secretive, and full of energy." – John Cale

-Billy Name Screen Test, 1966, from Screen Tests / A Diary, by Gerard Malanga & Andy Warhol, Copyright © 1967 by Gerard Malanga.
+Billy Name Screen Test, 1966, from Screen Tests / A Diary, by Gerard Malanga & Andy Warhol, Copyright © 1967 by Gerard Malanga

 Larry Rivers, Susan Bottomly, Andy Warhol, and Billy Name (reflection) at the 33 Union Square West Factory, 1968.
 Photo © Billy Name Estate.